-Assistant Professor Jia Xue is mining social media data to better understand the public’s changing reactions to the global pandemicCategories: Faculty in the News, Jia Xue
+Assistant Professor Jia Xue is mining social media data to better understand the public’s changing reactions to the global pandemicCategories: Faculty, Jia Xue

 From the moment news broke of an unknown, potentially deadly virus, the topic lit up social media channels.
 U of T Assistant Professor Jia Xue, who uses computational approaches to study social justice issues, immediately began mining rich social media data — including Twitter, Weibo and YouTube users’ discussions and sentiments — to help policymakers and clinical practitioners better understand the public response to the COVID-19, and the psychological consequences of the pandemic.

 “By analyzing social media content with a machine learning approach, we can get a rapid, real-time sense of how people are reacting to the pandemic, and how those reactions change as the pandemic evolves,” says Xue, an assistant professor at both the Factor-Inwentash Faculty of Social Work and the Faculty of Information.
 “This knowledge can then be used for better decision-making by public health authorities today and in the future.”

 At U of T’s Artificial Intelligence for Social Justice Lab (AIJ lab), where Xue is the founder and director, the researchers leverage leading-edge technologies to examine intimate partner violence, sexual violence, child maltreatment, school bullying and, now, health information communication around COVID-19 on social media.
 In addition to identifying dominant themes in Twitter messages, they use sentiment analysis to gain insight into people’s thoughts and emotions.